Home | About | Facilitation | Keynotes | Training | Services | Articles | Blog | Books | Media | Newsletter | Press | Contact

 Thank you for your wonderful presentation to the ASTD Coaches and Consultants group.
 You really got all of us in the audience thinking about meeting pitfalls and problems, then “wowed” us by providing some simple, effective meeting strategies we could all implement.
 Your enthusiasm and sincerity were impressive bonuses that made for an engaging and valuable session. -– Dallas ASTD VP Special Interest Groups

-Keynotes Offered by Shirley Lee
+Keynotes Offered by Shirley Lee (a.k.a.
+Meeting Wizard)

 NOTE: Most keynote speeches are for 20-30 minutes.
 Interactive keynotes may run 45-60 minutes.

-• Perfecting presentations with the 4 P's
+• Perfecting Presentations with the 4 P's

 20-30 minutes explaining how great presentations are the cornerstone to sharing information, making sales, and getting the desired results.
 The four P’s of presentation are the steps that can help with creating and delivering presentations.
 The four P’s are: Plan, Prepare, Practice, and Perform.